ioch96/YodaCh96/README.md

 ### A little more about me...

 I'm a passionate self-taught software engineer from Greece.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.

-I like to explore new technologies and develop software solutions.
-I am always on the lookout for new projects to work on and new people to collaborate with.
+Along with a competent software developing team and strong personal knowledge, skills, and experience in software engineering, I am positive that this goal can be achieved.
+My experience as a junior software developer enhanced my abilities in designing, implementing, testing, and upgrading software.
+One of my objectives is to keep updated with the latest IT trends and technologies.
+I am confident that I can be a useful talent to the company if given the opportunity.

 ### Certificates